Sombrero Galaxy: Globular clusters

 The Sombrero Galaxy has a relatively large number of globular clusters, observational studies of which have produced population estimates in the range of 1,200 to 2,000.
 The ratio of globular clusters to the galaxy's total luminosity is high compared to the Milky Way and similar galaxies with small bulges, but comparable to other galaxies with large bulges.
 These results have often been used to demonstrate that the number of a galaxy's globular clusters is thought to be related to the size of its bulge.
 The surface density of the globular clusters generally follows the bulge's light profile, except near the galaxy's center.

-Distance and brightness
+Distance, mass and brightness

 At least two methods have been used to measure the distance to the Sombrero Galaxy.

 The first method relies on comparing the measured fluxes from the galaxy's planetary nebulae to the known luminosity of planetary nebulae in the Milky Way.
 This method gave the distance to the Sombrero Galaxy as 29 ± 2 Mly.

 The second method is the surface brightness fluctuations method, which uses the grainy appearance of the galaxy's bulge to estimate the distance to it.
 Nearby galaxy bulges appear very grainy, while more distant bulges appear smooth.
 Early measurements using this technique gave distances of 30.6 ± 1.3 Mly.
 Later, after some refinement of the technique, a distance of 32 ± 3 Mly was measured.
 This was even further refined in 2003 to 29.6 ± 2.5 Mly.

 The average distance measured through these two techniques is 29.3 ± 1.6 Mly.